KineticFox/twitter-bot/README.md

 # twitter-bot
-test twitter bot in node js
+twitter bot in node js

+Just a hobby project to learn a bit about api's and javascript whenever i've time i will update the bot